SynthetikzZ/TinyPedal/README.md

 Currently supports `rFactor 2` and `Le Mans Ultimate`.

-This Fork replaces PySide2 with PySide6(doesnt add any features, just allows you to run it without a venv) and sets the required Flag QT_QPA_PLATFORM=xcb to work with Wayland *maybe contains bugs, pls report*,adjusts the installscript.If you are running KDE Plasma 6 Desktop, you should be able to start/install directly, dependencys should be installed already  currently under test with python3.12
+This Fork replaces PySide2 with PySide6(doesnt add any features, just allows you to run it without a venv with up-to-date dependencies) and sets the required Flag QT_QPA_PLATFORM=xcb to work with Wayland *maybe contains bugs, pls report, had none sofar*.If you are running KDE Plasma 6 Desktop, you should be able to start/install directly, dependencys should be installed already, you need pyside6, pyxdg and psutil.  currently under test with python3.12 installscript installs everything in $HOME/.local instead of usr/, do NOT use sudo to install. also fixed a bug in the installscript that prevents the installation if the path to the installation files contains whitespaces. if you don't have issues with the original TinyPedal, don't use this fork. this fork is mainly targeted towards Linux, should be working under windows tho.

 [Download](https://github.com/s-victor/TinyPedal/releases) - [Quick Start](#quick-start) - [FAQ](https://github.com/s-victor/TinyPedal/wiki/Frequently-Asked-Questions) - [User Guide](https://github.com/s-victor/TinyPedal/wiki/User-Guide) - [Run on Linux](#running-on-linux)
 ---